lilavera/AndroidSeleniumTest/README.md

 Pattern:PageObjectFactory

-Simple tests in Youtube application.
+Simple tests in Youtube application in Android.

 To be continued :)